 W New York – Times Square is great if you want to stay in the heart of the city, in a modern hotel.
 A plasma TV, terry cloth bathrobes and Bliss bath amenities are included in all rooms.
 Rooms are equipped with a stocked mini-bar and light snacks.

 The Pod Hotels are a good deal in New York City, though more so in winter.
 Pod 39, is a little better than Pod 51 because it’s newer and has a rooftop bar.
 The newest edition is Pod Times Square which just opened in January, 2018.

 The Jane is a historic and fun budget option with a rooftop bar and adjoining club.
 Rooms can be small, but it’s hard to beat the price in NYC.
 Especially since they have a great location in Greenwich Village near the Hudson River and High Line.

 Cost conscience travelers should also consider renting an Airbnb apartment with good reviews.
-If you’ve never used the service, sign up here to receive $40 off your first stay over $75!
+If you’ve never used the service, sign up here to receive a discount off your first stay!
 Just know that New York is cracking down on the service, and you can no longer rent private apartments in Manhattan.
 There are still good private options in Brooklyn and Queens though, so you don’t have to be captive to hotel prices.

 2016 NY Times Travel Show Exhibitor Award Winners: